AI-Guru/writebookswithai/README.md

 # Write books with AI

-Let AI do the writing of bestsellers.
+Unleashes the creativity of ChatGPT writing books.